-(If you’re wondering whether or not this applies to you, you can take this short quiz to find out.)
-Women who like to be in control tend to besmart, strong, and very successful at whatever they do since they’re highly efficient and goal oriented.
+Women who like to be in control tend to be smart, strong, and very successful at whatever they do since they’re highly efficient and goal oriented.

-That may work fine at the office or as a mom, but it doesn’t work in love.
+That may work fine in some domains, but it doesn’t work in love.
 It’s not that men don’t like strong women—they do.
 But all too often, this strength gets used against them.
 And that’s when the problems start.

-The only thing standing in the way of smart, strong and successful women finding the love they seek is their attitude.
+The only thing standing in the way of smart and successful women finding the love they seek is their attitude.
 They don’t trust others, so they put up a force field that lets the men in their lives know they are in charge.
 Surrendering control is never an option.

 Such women dig their own graves—because good men can be trusted.
 All most men want is to love their woman and make her happy.